Koromix/rygel/web/koffi.dev/pages/benchmarks.md

 This test is based around repeated calls to the standard C function `memset`.
 All implementations pass a Node.js Buffer for the pointer argument.

 <div class="benchmark table" data-platform="linux_x64" data-benchmark="memset"></div>

+## Raylib results for Linux x86_64 ^ Raylib results

+This benchmark uses the CPU-based image drawing functions in Raylib.
+The calls are much heavier than in the atoi benchmark, thus the FFI overhead is reduced.
+In this implementation, Koffi is compared to:

+- [node-raylib](https://github.com/RobLoach/node-raylib) (baseline): This is a native wrapper implemented with N-API
+- Raylib C++: C++ implementation of the benchmark, without any Javascript

+<div class="benchmark table" data-platform="linux_x64" data-benchmark="raylib"></div>

+> [!NOTE]
+> The node-raylib project seems to be **somewhat abandoned as of 2026**.
+It is based on an older version of Raylib than the other implentations.
+It could likely be slightly faster than Koffi with some effort and more build optimizations (such as PGO).

 # macOS ARM64